ethanbaker3525/ethanbaker3525/README.md

 My name is Ethan Baker.
-I am a python programer currently in college at UMD.
+I am a Python and Java programer currently in college at UMD.
 I am studying computer science with a specific focus on machine learning.
-You can contact me by discord at Eugh#2509.
+Discord: Eugh#2509
+Email: ethanbaker3525@gmail.com
-Have a nice day :)
+Have a nice day 😃

 <!---
 ethanbaker3525/ethanbaker3525 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.